 Jesus Christ has many significant names used throughout the Bible.
-He is called “the Son of God,” “Master,” “Teacher,” “Rabbi,” “Son of David,” and many others that have literal and symbolic meanings.
+He is called “the Son of God,” “Master,” “Teacher,” “Rabbi,” “Son of David,” and many others that have literal and symbolic meaning.
 The name “Jesus Christ” also has deep meaning itself, although often overlooked because of the multitude of other titles given Him.
 As we understand the origin and purpose of the names “Jesus” and “Christ,” we can understand the significance of His life to a greater degree.

 Jesus

 At the time of Jesus, such a name was as common as today’s “James” or “Henry.”
-However, looking at the deeper history and connection of that name shows that “Jesus” was not simply the first name for “Jesus Christ,” with Christ being the divine addition.
+However, looking at the deeper history and connection of that name shows that “Jesus” was not simply the first name to “Jesus Christ,” with Christ being the divine addition.

 When Mary heard the announcement of the angel calling her to bear and raise a Son from God, she was specifically instructed to name the child Jesus (Luke 1:31).
 Matthew recorded as well that Joseph, the adoptive father of Jesus, was instructed by an angel as well that the Son miraculously conceived by his virgin fiance would be named Jesus (Matt 1:21).

-“Jesus,” or today’s “Joshua,” is written in Greek as “Yesous,” Hebrew “Yeshua” derived from the earlier Hebrew spelling of “Yehoshua.”
+“Jesus,” or today’s “Joshua,” is written in Greek as “Yesous,” Hebrew “Yeshua” derived from earlier Hebrew spelling of “Yehoshua.”
 The prefix “Yeho-” is associated with the Hebrew word for “Lord” (“Yod-He-Vav-He”).
 Secondly, “Yehoshua” is derived from the verb “yasha,” which means “saves, rescues, delivers.”
 Joined together, “Jesus” means “God saves, rescues, delivers.”

 Christ

 “Christ” is not a last name, but a title.
 “Christ” comes from the Greek “Christos,” which translates to “Messiah” in Hebrew.
 Both “Messiah” and “Christos” mean “anointed one.”
 Traditionally, religious and political leaders were anointed to show that their role was approved by God.
-Christ fulfilled both religious and political roles by being our “prophet, priest, and king.”
-His authority superseded all forms of government created by mankind.
+Christ fulfilled both religious and political roles by being our “prophet, priest and king.”
+His authority superseding all forms of government created by mankind.

 At the time of Christ, the Jewish tradition was based on thousands of years of waiting for a Deliverer at different times.
-The political history of the Israelites/Jews was one of oppression and war, from the Egyptians, the Philistines, the Greeks, the Romans, and others.
+The political history of the Israelites/Jews was one of oppression and war, from the Egyptians, the Philistines, the Greeks, the Romans and others.
 The deliverance of the Israelites from Egypt was a great inspiration for the Jewish contemporaries of Jesus.

 Perhaps it was because the Jewish contemporaries believed themselves spiritually aligned with God (although there were deep divisions among the sects of Judaism, which alludes to at least some spiritual misalignment) that the Jews were not prepared to find a Deliverer, Messiah, Christ who came peacefully, from a quiet village, without trumpets and fanfare.

 Moses’ role in an epic deliverance, amplified over almost a thousand years of legend, culturally made Moses a type of demigod.
-When Jesus came to correcting the modern practices of the Law of Moses, saying that He would fulfill it and show an even better and holier way to live, the Jews were understandably threatened by the dethroning of a legend by a quiet carpenter.
+When Jesus came correcting the modern practices of the Law of Moses, saying that He would fulfill it and show an even better and holier way to live, the Jews were understandably threatened by the dethroning of a legend by a quiet carpenter.
 This prejudice and disillusionment with the seemingly average man was in fact prophesied by the prophet Isaiah:

 "For He shall grow up before Him as a tender plant, And as a root out of dry ground.
 He has no form or comeliness; And when we see Him, There is no beauty that we should desire Him" (Isaiah 53:2 NKJV).